Rules and regulation

 Regulations are designed to protect you, the visitor, and also the Park for enjoyment by future generations.
 It is your responsibility to be aware of the regulations.
 If you have any questions please contact the Park Information Centre at 519-596-2233.

-New in 2016, Bruce Peninsula National Park has implemented changes to policies at Cyprus Lake Campground in all camping and yurt accommodations.
+Bruce Peninsula National Park has implemented changes to policies at Cyprus Lake Campground in all camping and yurt accommodations.

 While excessive noise is not permitted at any time of the day, the park is implementing a formal Quiet Hours schedule.

 - Quiet hours are in effect from 10 p.m. to 7 a.m., from April 29th to October 29th, inclusive.

 - During quiet hours, music, generators, loud conversation and consumption of alcohol are prohibited.

 - Kindling or maintaining of a campfire is prohibited during quiet hours.

 - Only campsite / yurt site occupants are allowed on a site after 10 p.m.